Grimsbear/Visualization-Website-Project-3/README.md

  3. Push the above changes to GitHub.

- 4. Open a GitBash (Window) or Terminal (Mac) to the *Visualization-Website-Project 3* repo, and activate *PythonData38* and type 'Jupyter Notebook' and hit Enter. to perform the ETL, and Pandas to load and converted DataFrame to Database.
+ 4. Open a GitBash (Window) or Terminal (Mac) to the *Visualization-Website-Project 3* repo, and activate *PythonData38* then type 'Jupyter Notebook' and hit Enter. to clean both datasets using jupyter notebook. for the ETL process, we filtered columns in Unemployment dataset to only use the recorded year 2010 since Alcohol Consumption has only values for the recorded year 2010.

  3. Once step two has completed, open PgAdmin to access PostgreSQL.
 Create a database called *AlcoholUnemployment_db*.

 4. Open a query tool in the database, and then open the *Schema.sql* file from the repository.

-5. Run the "create table" code.

-6. Open up another terminal on the repository and activate 'Python

 7.